Tips and Tricks for Staying Comfortable on the Trail

 If you’re backpacking, share the load!
 I always split up the tent and food with my hiking partner to distribute the weight evenly.

 Invest in quality gear.
 Hiking and camping gear is one of those categories where ‘you get what you pay for’ really rings true.
 Well-made and well taken care of gear will last you for many years to come.

 Always follow Leave No Trace practices!

 Before you head off on your adventure, be sure to tell a good friend where you’re going and when you’ll be back.
 Safety first!
-If you need some gear to help you get out there, click on the link to my profile below and chat with me.
+If you need some gear to help you get out there, reach out to a Camping & Hiking expert here on Curated for free, personalized advice and recommendations.